kikugie/Stonecutter-skill-issue-fix/docs/stonecutter/migration.md

     }
 }
 ```
+You can also you `project.property` accessors if names don't contain any punctuation.
 :::

 ### Notes
-Depending on your project you may need to add versioned properties to other places, but the setup is now done.
+Depending on your project, you may need to add versioned properties to other places, but the setup is now done.
 Refer to other sections to learn how to test and manage versioned code.